 The District has forecast current year FY 2025-26 & FY 2026-27 year-end results and projected five additional fiscal years beyond using the District's 5-year financial model.
+These projections are presented as follows: Water working capital and facility fees on page 77, Wastewater working capital and facility fees on page 91, and the 5-Year Capital Improvement Plan on page 266.
+The corresponding funding sources for the first two fiscal years are detailed starting on page 280.
 This forecast includes analysis of long-term obligations to determine the best financing fit for the District to balance current cash flow while reducing costs.
 These cost savings measures include the expedited funding of pension and post- employment benefit liabilities and debt refunding.
 A significant portion of the CIP included in the five-year CIP plan presented in the Capital & Debt section will be funded using current working capital or facility fees collected from new developments; the larger significant projects such as the Northern source pipeline will be funded by either grants, state revolving funds, or otherwise financed.